annayqho/TheCannon/Code/Sphinx/index.rst

 This software package breaks up *The Cannon* into the following steps and features.

 #.
-Construct a training set
+Construct a training set from APOGEE files

    * Retrieve continuum-normalized training spectra
    * Retrieve training labels
    * (Optional) Select a subset of labels and spectra
    * Run a set of diagnostics on the training set

 #.
-Construct a test set
+Construct a test set from APOGEE files

    * Retrieve continuum-normalized test spectra
    * (Optional) Select a subset of spectra